joshpeart/llmbookstack/README.md

 ## 📄 License
 MIT

-Built with ❤️ by Josh Peart and ChatGPT
+Built with ❤️ by Josh Peart and ChatGPT.
 Inspired by the dream of effortless, structured documentation.